biosecurity-world/biosecurity.world/README.md

 - [ ] [hour] Privacy policy (not needed for now)
 - [ ] Expand the map+filter to full screen once scrolling
 - [ ] Easy way to reset the filters (button?)
+- [ ] Have a "strict mode" for hydration where you run checks that take longer (like active_url)

 ### Fun ideas
 - RSS feed